-Authorized Officer: A representative named by the applicant organization, who is legally authorized to act on behalf of the applicant organization and to assume the obligations imposed by federal and state laws, regulations, requirements, and conditions that apply to grant applications or grant awards.
-Responsibilities include, but are not limited to signing grant agreements/contracts and overseeing changes in award terms and conditions.
+Authorized Officer: A representative, named by the applicant organization, who is legally authorized to act on behalf of the applicant organization and to assume the obligations imposed by federal and state laws, regulations, requirements, and conditions that apply to grant applications or grant awards.
+Responsibilities include, but are not limited to, signing grant agreements/contracts and overseeing changes in award terms and conditions.
+The Authorized Officer should be a different person than the Project Director.

 Bid: A price for services offered by a potential vendor.
-In order to demonstrate proper procurement practices, an applicant or grantee must solicit multiple bids for each grant.
+In order to demonstrate proper procurement practices, an applicant or grantee must solicit multiple bids for each grant project.

-Bid Proposal: A document that explains in some detail what the potential vendor will provide for the price at which they agree to do the work.
+Bid Proposal: A document that explains in some detail what the potential vendor will provide for the price for which they agree to do the work.
 Often a response to the Request for Proposal issued by the grantee organization.

-Capacity: The ability of the applicant organization to take on a grant and see it successfully through to completion.
-If applicant organization with fewer financial resources applies for large grants, the application should address the organization's capacity to take on the cost and workload of such a grant.
+Capacity: (1) The ability of the applicant organization to take on a grant project and see it successfully through to completion.
+(2) The resources and ability of an organization to further its mission.
+Ideally every awarded grant will somehow enhance the capacity of the recipient organization.
+If organizations with limited financial resources apply for large grants, the application should address the organization's capacity to take on the cost and workload of such a project.

-Condition: A requirement that must be met to ensure that the grant meets Standards and the Grant Guidelines.
-They can be placed on any size grant.
-They must be met in order for the grant to be successfully closed.
+Condition: A requirement that must be met to ensure that the grant project meets the Secretary of the Interior's Standards and/or the Grant Guidelines.
+Conditions can be placed on any size grant and must be met in order for the project to be successfully closed.
+For example, a typical condition for research grants is submitting a draft of the report to the Grants Office for review and comment.
+Grantees can view Condition Reports in the Reports section of the grants portal.

-Conflict of interest - A circumstance where one is in a position to personally benefit from actions made in their official capacity.
+Conflict of interest: A circumstance where one may personally benefit from actions made in their official capacity.
 A conflict of interest can also occur in a situation where a person's judgment or actions are influenced disproportionately by a secondary interest, such as the possibility of career promotion or the desire to do favors for family or friends.
-For example, anyone outside the applicant organization and partners involved in writing the grant application cannot be hired as a vendor, consultant or contractor.
+For example, anyone outside the applicant organization involved in writing the grant application cannot be hired as a vendor, consultant, or contractor.
 (This is an actual conflict of interest that creates an unfair competitive advantage over other bidders.)
-Members of the partner's boards cannot be hired as staff without first stepping down from their board position.
+Members of the board cannot be hired as staff without first stepping down from their board position

 Draft: An application that has not yet been submitted for one of the grant deadlines.
-The Project Director and Authorized Officer have edit access to the application when it is in Draft status.
+The Project Director and Authorized Officer (if they have a grants portal login) have edit access to the application when it is in draft status.

-Direct Costs: Eligible expenses related specifically to the grant work.
+Direct Costs: Eligible expenses related specifically to the grant.

-Eligible expenses: Approved grant expenses documented and contractually included in the budget table of the grant agreement.
-Eligible grant expenses may only occur between the approved start and end date.
+Eligible expenses: Approved grant/project expenses documented and contractually included in the budget table of the grant agreement.
+Eligible grant/project expenses may only occur between the approved start and end dates of the grant.